ninomirabile/MicroShell/PIPELINE_GUIDE.md

 ## SonarCloud and Snyk
 The jobs for code quality (SonarCloud) and deep security scan (Snyk) are disabled by default.
 To enable them, add the required tokens (`SONAR_TOKEN`, `SNYK_TOKEN`) as GitHub secrets and remove the `if: false` condition in the workflow file.
 See comments in `.github/workflows/ci-cd.yml` for details.

+## Vulnerability Fixes
+The workflow now runs `npm audit fix` after installing dependencies to automatically fix moderate vulnerabilities.
+If this causes build issues, you can comment out or remove this step.

 ---

 ## How to Re-enable Advanced Features